-- (a) The license of any person may be suspended for up to 12 months if the licensee is a repeated violator.
+(a) The license of any person may be suspended for up to 12 months if the licensee is a repeated violator.
 The Department shall consider a licensee a repeated violator when its records show that a person has been convicted of 3 or more moving violations within a one-year period.
-The Department shall take the following action with repeated violators: - (i) Notify the person, in writing, that he or she has been convicted of 3 moving violations within a one-year period (using the offense date of the violations) and identify the possible consequences of receiving additional moving violation convictions. - (ii) Suspend the license for 90 days upon receiving evidence of a conviction for a fourth moving violation (using the offense date of the violations) within a one-year period; and - (iii) Suspend the license for an additional 90 days upon receiving evidence of subsequent conviction(s) totaling 4 or more moving violations within a one-year period (using the offense date of the violations). - (b) Moving violations used in one suspension action may be used in a subsequent suspension action if the record, with addition of a new moving violation or violations, shows at least 4 moving violations within a one-year period (using the offense date of the violations). - (c) If the Department has good cause to believe someone is a repeated violator or otherwise not qualified to be licensed, it may require the person to submit to an investigation.
-When the result of the investigation is a recommendation to suspend: - (i) The Department shall suspend the license for 90 days; or - (ii) For up to 12 months, if recommended by the examiner. - (d) Upon receiving a record of conviction, the The Department shall suspend a driver license for violations of W.S.
-31-7-133 for the license of any person who permits an unlawful or fraudulent use of his or her license for 90 days.
+The Department shall take the following action with repeated violators:

+(i) Notify the person, in writing, that he or she has been convicted of 3 moving violations within a one-year period (using the offense date of the violations) and identify the possible consequences of receiving additional moving violation convictions.

+(ii) Suspend the license for 90 days upon receiving evidence of a conviction for a fourth moving violation (using the offense date of the violations) within a one-year period; and

+(iii) Suspend the license for an additional 90 days upon receiving evidence of subsequent conviction(s) totaling 4 or more moving violations within a one-year period (using the offense date of the violations).

+(b) Moving violations used in one suspension action may be used in a subsequent suspension action if the record, with addition of a new moving violation or violations, shows at least 4 moving violations within a one-year period (using the offense date of the violations).

+(c) If the Department has good cause to believe someone is a repeated violator or otherwise not qualified to be licensed, it may require the person to submit to an investigation.
+When the result of the investigation is a recommendation to suspend:

+(i) The Department shall suspend the license for 90 days; or

+(ii) For up to 12 months, if recommended by the examiner.

+(d) Upon receiving a record of conviction, the Department shall suspend a driver license for violations of W.S.
+31-7-133 for 90 days.

-- (e) The Department shall suspend commercial driver's licenses for 90 days for violations of any CDL endorsements. - (f) Any person who fails to appear in court shall have his or her license suspended for up to 12 months, or until he or she appears in court and complies with the conditions of the citation, whichever comes first.
+(e) The Department shall suspend commercial driver's licenses for 90 days for violations of any CDL endorsements.

+(f) Any person who fails to appear in court shall have his or her license suspended for up to 12 months, or until he or she appears in court and complies with the conditions of the citation, whichever comes first.